 Dumfries and Galloway Council's position on the preservation and enhancement of a conservation area's special characteristics is set out in the Local Development Plan Policy HE2: Conservation Areas.
-This policy is supported by supplementary guidance and through advice set out by D&GC in it's publication entitled Caring for the Built Environment: Conservation Area Guidance and commented on further below.
+This policy is supported by supplementary guidance and through advice set out in publications and guidance found on the Council's website.